mgowanlock/gpu_supersmoother/README.md

 * NTHREADSCPU 16 --- Use the number of physical cores in your system.
 Used for parallelizing host-side tasks in the GPU implementation and it's the number of threads that will be used in the parallel CPU implementation.
 Values: >=1
 * DTYPE double  --- The precision that will be used for the computation.
-Values: float or double
+Values: float or double.
+You may want to select float if your GPU has limited FP64 support.
+Precision differences are likely to be minimal.
 * NUMGPU 1 --- The number of GPUs in your system.
 Values: >=1
 * NSTREAMSPERGPU 1 --- Streams per GPU for batching the frequences.
 This is used to overlap GPU and host-side tasks.
 It may be useful in the future if GPUs continue to increase in performance over the CPU.
 Values: >=1
 * ORIGINALMODE -1 --- GPU Kernel used by the original Super Smoother algorithm.